darien-schettler/spearecode/README.md

-# pystack
+# spearecode
-Project to learn W&amp;B containing code to pretrain a Python specific code generation LLM with Python from The-Stack
+Project to learn W&amp;B containing code to pretrain a code generation language model using Shakespeare (I know... it doesn't make sense)

+📚